-The preparation of these consolidated financial statements requires management to make certain judgments, estimates and assumptions that impact the Company's reported financial position.
+The preparation of the financial statements requires management to make certain judgments, estimates and assumptions that impact the Company's reported financial position.
+Judgment and estimates are based on historical experience and expectation of future events within reasonable circumstances.
 Actual outcomes could differ from these estimates.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and in future periods affected.
+Revisions to these estimates are recognized in the period in which the estimates are revised and in future periods affected.